sertansenturk/tomato/README.md

     virtualenv env
     source env/bin/activate

-To install change the current directory to the repository folder and install by:
+Then change the current directory to the repository folder and install by:

     cd path/to/tomato
     python setup.py install